 Wood Finish Polyurethane Varnish Tip: Use 180 or 220 grit screen to sand in between coats.
 Wear down the screen with a piece of sandpaper before using so it’s not so aggressive.

-Get to know your finish, so you can adjustments to your technique, when applying polyurethane floor finish.
+Get to know your finish, so you can adjustment to your technique when applying polyurethane floor finish.
 This will help you achieve a smooth, quality polyurethane wood floor finish at the end.
 Test out your polyurethane finish see how well it levels,

 Brush across the grain on the first coat in a few areas, see how well, it levels after it dries.
 Some finishes will level itself, leaving no brush lines and stop marks.
 By splurging a little on high quality polyurethane.
 You will save a lot of time, because you don’t have to brush with the grain.
 Or worry about trying to workout certain flaws.
 The wood floor finish will fix itself.

 Test out the set-up time to see how fast your finish tacks up.

 This will help determine your start and end point.
 You’ll be able to avoid flashing, brush marks, stop marks, and lap marks.
 Room temperature and work condition will have an effect on set-up time.
 Determine whether you need to add a finish retarder to slow down the set-up time or get extra help to apply the coating.
 When applying polyurethane floor finish, whenever possible, avoid adding a retarder or thinning your finish.
 Use as is for best durability.

 Some applicators are no good.
 Don’t rule out your applicators, when applying polyurethane floor finish.
 You can purchase the highest quality applicator.
 But even the best sometimes provide bad polyurethane applicators.
 If, you’re left with a lot of loose fiber or brush hairs in your polyurethane floor finish.
 Toss them out and use new ones.
 You shouldn’t get any loose fibers or hair after coating a quarter of a room – 1 rst coat.